vwkd/ka-dict-verbs/docs/ocr.md

 - maybe train OCR on characters, e.g. 1 and l, cursive m f n, etc.
 - OCR scan for each category
   - preserve indent
+  - preserve symbols, for alternatives
   - preserve boldness, for root
+  - preserve cursiveness, for gender
 - do checks
   - words are in alphabetical order
   - entry is in numerical order, has semicolon everywhere, etc.